Welcome to all of our parents, carers and pupils of Year 5.

-In English we will be looking at writing instructions as well as a story with a flashback while focussing on the book ‘Oranges in No-man’s Land’ by Elizabeth Laird.
-We will be reading through the story, delving into the mind of its main character Ayesha who has had her life turned upside down after losing both of her parents.
-Ten-year-old Ayesha has been living in the bomb-ravaged city of Beirut with her younger siblings while the city is experiencing a civil war.
+In English, we will be looking at writing an overcoming the monster tale while focussing on the book ‘The Nowhere Emporium’ by Ross Mackenzie.
+We will be reading through the story, delving into the mind of its main character Daniel who has his life turned upside down after losing both of his parents and growing up in an all-boy's home.
+He is discovered by the strange Mr Silver, who introduces him to all things amazing with his splendid emporium.

 We have a weekly spelling test on a Friday morning and we give new spellings out every Friday afternoon.